 The Australian Taxation Office (ATO) endorsed the Fund as an income tax exempt charitable entity.
-As a result, imputation credits arising from distributions received during the year have been recognised as revenue.
+As a result, imputation credits arising from distributions received during the year are recognised as revenue.
 Imputation credits to be received at the end of the financial year are recognised as receivables.

-d) Claims
+c) Claims